NERIYAE/Final-Project-GPU-Accelerated-CNN-Inference/README.md

 # GPU-Accelerated CNN Inference (cuConv)

 CUDA C++ implementation of the 2D convolution **forward pass** for CNN inference.
 Includes a **split** design (dot products + reduction) and a **fused** kernel that accumulates and writes outputs in one pass.
-Focus: memory coalescing, shared memory for filters, read-only cache.
+Focus: memory coalescing, shared memory for filters, read only cache.

 ## Overview
 - Data layout: **NCHW**, N=1, stride=1, symmetric padding.